vivzero/LG-14Z90N-hackintosh/README.md

 ## Issues
 * Thunderbolt: "No drivers are loaded."
+* USB-C output has no sound.
+* HDMI output doesn't work.
+* Power button is not functional.
 * Power chime is not working when using internal speaker.
-* Power button is not functional.
-* HDMI output doesn't work at all.

 </details>